ryancooper/course-info/lab3.md

 Whenever you create a new page, either because of splitting a page or creating a new root page, call `getEmptyPage()` to get the new page.
 This function is an abstraction which will allow us to reuse pages that have been deleted due to merging (covered in the next section).

+We expect that you will interact with leaf and internal pages using `BTreeLeafPage.iterator()` and `BTreeInternalPage.iterator()` to iterate through the tuples/entries in each page.
+For convenience, we have also provided reverse iterators for both types of pages: `BTreeLeafPage.reverseIterator()` and

 In both `splitLeafPage()` and `splitInternalPage()`, you will need to update the set of `dirtypages` with any newly created pages as well as any pages modified due to new pointers or new data.
 This is where `BTreeFile.getPage()` will come in handy.
 Each time you fetch a page, `BTreeFile.getPage()` will check to see if the page is already stored in the local cache (`dirtypages`), and if it can't find the requested page there, it fetches it from the buffer pool.  `BTreeFile.getPage()` also adds pages to the `dirtypages` cache if they are fetched with read-write permission, since presumably they will soon be dirtied.
 One advantage of this approach is that it prevents loss of updates if the same pages are accessed multiple times during a single tuple insertion or deletion.